vtereshkov/xdpw/README.md

 XD Pascal is a small educational self-hosting compiler for a subset of the Pascal language.
 The software is in the public domain.
 It comes with absolutely no warranty.
 Any comments, suggestions, or bug reports are appreciated.
 Feel free to contact the author on GitHub or by e-mail VTereshkov@mail.ru.
 Enjoy.

 ### Features
-* Fast recursive descent parsing
+* Recursive descent parsing
 * Native x86 code generation (Windows executables)
-* Support for both console and GUI applications.
+* Support for both console and GUI applications
 * No external assembler or linker needed
 * Source file inclusion facility
 * Single-precision floating-point arithmetic (using the x87 FPU)